Rain, snow fall as California braces for brunt of storm

 The storm this week is typical for this time of the year but notable because it’s the first big snow that is expected to significantly affect travel with ice and snow on the roads, strong wind and limited visibility, Wanless said.
 Drivers on some mountainous passes on Sunday had to wrap their tires in chains.

 Officials urged people to delay travel and stay indoors.
 Rain could cause minor flooding and rockslides, especially in areas that have been scarred by wildfires, according to the forecast.
-Strong winds accompanying the storm could lead to power outages, forecasters said.
+The San Bernardino County sheriff’s department issued evacuation warningsfor several areas, citing the potential for flooding.
+Los Angeles County fire officials urged residents to be aware of the potential for mud flows.

 Rain fell intermittently across California on Sunday.
 Andy Naja-Riese, chief executive of the Agricultural Institute of Marin, said farmers markets carried on as usual in San Rafael and San Francisco amid light wind.